allenwang-git/MiLAB-Cheetah-Software/README.md

 make -j4
 ```

-If you are building code on your computer that you would like to copy over to the mini cheetah, you must replace the cmake command with
+If you are building code on your computer that you would like to copy over to the real robot, you must replace the cmake command with
 ```
 cmake -DMINI_CHEETAH_BUILD=TRUE
 ```
 otherwise it will not work.
-If you are building mini cheetah code one the mini cheetah computer, you do not need to do this.
+If you are building mini cheetah code on the mini cheetah computer, you do not need to do this.

 This build process builds the common library, robot code, and simulator.
 If you just change robot code, you can simply run `make -j4` again.
 If you change LCM types, you'll need to run `cmake ..; make -j4`.
 This automatically runs `make_types.sh`.